SebastianTuring/SebastianTuring/README.md

 - 🌱 I’m currently learning Computer Vision
 - 👯 I’m looking to collaborate on AI related projects
 - 📫 How to reach me: Instagram @sebastian8__8
-- ⚡ Fun fact: I love playing videogames and because of that I developed a love for coding
+- ⚡ Fun fact: I have no job experience so you could be my first contractor!